Long Tail Keywords: What They Are and How to Benefit From Them for SEO

 For example, I've run a quick search for keyword ideas around the topic of bikes and ended up with almost 14,000 keywords in my sandbox.
 Now, that is entirely too many and most of these keywords are not even long-tail.
 To narrow our selection of keywords down, let's move onto the second stage of keyword research — applying filters.

-Use Rank Tracker to select best long-tail keywords
+Use Rank Tracker to select best long tail phrases

 Another great thing about Rank Tracker is that it collects a bunch of metrics for each keyword discovered during the research stage.
 We now can use these metrics to evaluate our keywords and determine which ones are worth the effort.